ChalmersGU-data-structure-courses/general-course-information/exercises/1-search-and-sort-solutions.md

 #### Insertion sort

-`|` indicates the part of the array which is sorted.
+The symbol `|` indicates the boundary between the sorted and unsorted parts of the array.

 ```
 4 | 6 8 2 9 5 1 - now insert 6